urasinskipawel/urasinskipawel/README.md

 ## Hi there! 👋

-I'm is Paweł Urasiński from Poland.
-I'm a self-taught programmer who is going to become a future Javascript developer.
-I am very interested in this language and technologies related to it, so I create projects to develop in this direction.
+I'm Paweł Urasiński from Poland.
+I'm a self-taught programmer who is going to become a future JavaScript Developer.
+I'm very interested in this language and technologies related to it, so I create projects to develop in this direction.

-I am open to job offers that will enable me to learn and develop.
+I'm open to job offers that will enable me to learn new things and develop myself.

-## I'm a Husband, Father and Sport enthusiast !!
+## About me:

+- 💪 I'm not afraid of new challenges, and failures motivate me twice
-- 🌱 I’m currently learning everything Typescript, MySql, Express
+- ✍️ Currently I'm learning Typescript, MySql, Express
-- 🥅 2022 Goals: Get a job as a Junior Javascript Developer
+- 🥅 My main goal  is to find a job as a Junior JavaScript Developer in the near future
-- ⚡ Fun fact: I love to play volleyball
+- 👪 I'm a husband and father of a wonderful family
+- 🏐 I'm a great sports enthusiast especially volleyball

 ## Contact me: